marschall/marschall.github.com/_posts/2018-11-22-jdbc-inlists.md

 * PostgreS
 * Oracle

-With Oracle 12c and earlier versions a slightly different syntax has to be used
+With Oracle a slightly different syntax has to be used

 ```sql